fal-works/ripper/README.md

 **Requires Haxe 4** (tested with v4.0.5).

+## Features

+What it does is just copying fields from a class to another, using the `@:autoBuild` macro.

+Remarks:

+- Source code with each function commented
+- Friendly debug log mode (see "Compiler flags" below)
+- Developed within a few days and haven't considered many usecases yet

 ## Usage

 Prepare a class that you want to use as a component of another class.